 As a former senior national security and cyber attorney at the Federal Bureau of Investigation (FBI), Lyn served as Chief of the Cyber Law Unit (Acting) supervising the provision of legal advice in FBI cyber intrusion investigations involving ransomware attacks, incident response, and cybersecurity information sharing.
 She also served as counsel to the National Cyber Investigative Joint Task Force (NCIJTF) which coordinates whole-of-government campaigns to protect the U.S. and its allies from malicious cyber intrusions.
-She provided comprehensive legal, policy, investigative, and operational advice to the FBI’s Cyber Division on efforts to combat the Nation’s most significant cyber adversaries.
+She provided comprehensive legal, policy, investigative, and operational advice to the FBI’s Cyber Division.

 Previously, Lyn was the General Counsel to the President's Intelligence Advisory Board in the Executive Office of the President at The White House where she focused on cybersecurity, government surveillance, ethics, and insider threat issues.
 She was the FBI’s Privacy Officer (Acting) and was responsible ensuring compliance with information privacy and security laws and regulations in all FBI systems.
 As the Deputy General Counsel for the FBI’s General Law Branch (Acting), she supervised provision of advice on privacy, cyber security, data protection, fiscal law, and government contracts.
 As Section Chief for Counterterrorism Law (Acting), she supervised the provision of legal advice in FBI counterterrorism investigations ensuring compliance with statutory standards while protecting privacy and civil liberties.
 As Chief Counsel to the FBI’s Terrorist Screening Center, she is widely credited with creating the U.S. Government’s watchlisting and national security screening guidance and she negotiated international biometrics and identity management information sharing agreements.